May 24, 2023

 Our customers have a lot of great questions about going solar here in Mason County.
-We compiled this guide to help.
-In order to better educate our customers on the pros (and cons) of solar power, we created this guide, which has all you need to know about going solar in Mason County.
+In order to better educate our customers on the pros (and cons) of solar power, we created this section on our website, which has all you need to know about going solar in Mason County.
 It provides background on system basics, net-metering and connecting to the utility grid.

 There are many variables that go into the cost of a solar PV system.
 Like all major purchases, there are many decisions to make.
 How big of a system do you want?
 How efficient of a system are you looking for?
 What is the quality of equipment you’re purchasing and where was it made?
 Are there special installation considerations?

 PUD 3 is finding that you can expect to spend between $3,000 - $8,000 per installed kilowatt (KW) of designed capacity.
 PUD 3 recommends getting at least three bids and selecting the contractor you feel the most comfortable with that offers the best product available within your price range.
 Please see the section of the guide linked above entitled "Working with a Solar Contractor".

 There are two wind generators connected to PUD 3’s grid, and they are about 3 KW in design capacity.

 Home Power is an excellent magazine/website for people interested in generating electricity at their home.
 They published a great article in May/June 2015, Issue #167, called "Wind Turbine Buyers Guide 2015" that would be a great resource.

 That depends on your roof and home.
 Your solar contractor will be able to make that recommendation.
 Be sure to ask your solar contractor about how your new solar PV system will affect your roof warranty, as well as any leaks or damages that occur as a result of the solar PV system.